Azure-Samples/ms-identity-javascript-react-tutorial/2-Authorization-I/1-call-graph/README.md

 1. Select **Register** to create the application.
 1. In the app's registration screen, find and note the **Application (client) ID**.
 You use this value in your app's configuration file(s) later in your code.
 1. Select **Save** to save your changes.
+1. In the app's registration screen, select the **API permissions** blade in the left to open the page where we add access to the APIs that your application needs.
+   - Select the **Add a permission** button and then,
+   - Ensure that the **Microsoft APIs** tab is selected.
+   - In the *Commonly used Microsoft APIs* section, select **Microsoft Graph**
+   - In the **Delegated permissions** section, select the **User.Read** in the list.
+Use the search box if necessary.
+   - Select the **Add permissions** button at the bottom.

 #### Configure the app (ms-identity-react-c1s1) to use your app registration